ultralytics/ultralytics/docs/integrations/openvino.md

 **Export mode** is used for exporting a YOLOv8 model to a format that can be used for deployment.
 In this guide, we specifically cover exporting to OpenVINO, which can provide up to 3x CPU speedup.

-OpenVINO, short for Open Visual Inference & Neural Network Optimization toolkit, is a comprehensive toolkit for quickly developing applications and solutions that emulate human vision.
-It includes optimized calls for CV standards, including OpenCV, OpenCL kernels, and more.
-OpenVINO is particularly useful for neural network inference and is compatible with many different types of pre-trained models from the open model zoo.
+OpenVINO, short for Open Visual Inference & Neural Network Optimization toolkit, is a comprehensive toolkit for optimizing and deploying AI inference models.
+Even though the name contains Visual, OpenVINO also supports various additional tasks including language, audio, time series, etc.

 ## Usage Examples